learnWithZak/PlaceBook/README.md

 ## How to use
-At startup, the map is automatically centered on the user’s location.
+At startup, the Google map is automatically centered on the user’s location.
-The user can tap on the map to create a bookmark at a specific place (with latitude and longitude), choose a specific category, add some additional notes (the best menu items!), edit his notes, take a photo or get it from the gallery, and he can also share those reminders with other people ;)
+The user can tap on the map to create a bookmark at a specific place (with latitude and longitude), choose a specific category, add some additional notes (the best menu items for example!), edit his notes, take a photo or get it from the gallery, and share those reminders with his friends ;)
-The user can also search for a place
+The user can also search for a place using Google’s autocomplete API.

 ## Bookmark types
-As said earlier, the user can also change the category assigned to a place.
+As said earlier, the user can change the category assigned to a place.
 When he adds bookmarks for a variety of place types, we added different icons that are displayed on the map :
 1. Gas category icons.
 2. Restaurant category icons.
 3. Shopping category icons.